oceanprotocol/ocean.py/READMEs/simple-remote.md

 - [x] Setup : Install the library

-### Create Rinkeby Accounts (One-Time)
+### Create Mumbai Accounts (One-Time)

-Since we're using Rinkeby, you need two Rinkeby accounts TEST1 and TEST2, each with Rinkeby ETH.
+Since we're using Mumbai, you need two Mumbai accounts TEST1 and TEST2, each with Mumbai ETH.
 We'll do it via Python.

 Open a new bash console; this will be your working console.